 The mycotoxins produced by Chaetomium makes it deadly.
-Some of the common mycotoxins produced by Chaetomium are including sterigmatocystin, O-methylsterigmatocystin, chaetochromin.
+Some common mycotoxins produced by Chaetomium includes sterigmatocystin, O-methylsterigmatocystin, and chaetochromin.
 These mycotoxins are known to cause both teratogenic and carcinogenic effects.

-Chaetomium mycotoxin tests on animals have shown that it is toxic to spleen and the liver apart from being extremely toxic when consumed in the form of any infected food particle.
+Chaetomium mycotoxin tests on animals have shown that it is toxic to the spleen and the liver apart from being extremely toxic when consumed in the form of an infected food particle.

-Any cellulose rich area within your house that has previously suffered water damage can be a thriving heaven for Chaetomium.
-Damp attics, leaky pipes and areas around the sink can be the main culprits.
-Also, keep an eye out on your backyard for white cottony stuffs growing on soil, plan debris and animal dung.
+Any cellulose-rich area within your house that has previously suffered water damage can be a thriving haven for Chaetomium.
+Damp attics, leaky pipes, and areas around the sink can be the main culprits.
+Also, keep an eye out on your backyard for white cottony stuff growing on soil, plant debris, and animal dung.

 The musty smell and distinctive coloration can help you identify Chaetomium.
 If you suspect Chaetomium within your household, it is ideal to hire a mold removal professional for an in-depth inspection and efficient removal.

 The Chaetomium fungus type can cause several health concerns in humans and pets that come in contact or even through inhalation.
 Some of the common health concerns are as follows:

 - Hay fever

 - Skin and nail infections